AliCYSIQ/myRooms/3-Notes/authentication.md

 source : [link](https://medium.com/%40sharp488/critical-account-takeover-mfa-auth-bypass-due-to-cookie-misconfiguration-3ca7d1672f9d)

-you can bypass 2FA by
+you can bypass 2FA by removing `CSRF` token and it will send you to page with `invaild csrf tocken`  all you need here just change the URL to any other page like `setteings` you can see it [here](https://youtu.be/NJyN7Ys7BC4)

-**you can** bypass login by `forget password` which will send rest password link to your email , you can intercept the  reqest and try to add your email next to the victime email(there's such way to do that and i will add most of then here)
+**you can** bypass login by `forget password` which will send rest password link to your email , you can intercept the  request and try to add your email next to the victime email(there's such way to do that and i will add most of then here)